andrews-j/DatabaseMGMT_FinalProject/README.md

 **American Community Survey-- Percent of Population with Income below Federal Poverty Line**

-Both ASC layers were manually cleaned in QGIS
+Both ASC layers were manually cleaned in QGIS, with further cleaning in python.
+The most tedious part of this entire process was merging census areas that were split betwen the 2010 and 2020 census.

+See **ACS_2020_Merge.ipynb**

 <img width="907" alt="Screenshot 2024-04-23 at 5 28 13 PM" src="https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/fec9c855-032f-4ec7-b7f4-874d48ad379d">